-When you measure out your cat’s food, accuracy is important.
+When you measure your cat’s food, accuracy is important.
 Dry food should be measured using a measuring cup; don’t try to 'eyeball' it, because a small increase in food can translate to a large increase in calories!
 Wet food is often measured as whole or partial cans, which makes measurement a little more straightforward.

 Give your cat several weeks to adjust after any food change, then re-evaluate your cat’s body condition.
-If your cat is gaining weight, decrease her daily food intake by approximately 10%.
-If your cat is losing weight, increase her food quantity by 10%.
+If your cat is gaining weight, decrease their daily food intake by approximately 10%.
+If your cat is losing weight, increase their food quantity by 10%.
 Continue making these small changes every few weeks until you arrive at a food quantity that allows your cat to maintain a healthy weight.

 Weight management will keep your cat healthy